Continued from part 2- Reasons of Decline of Ancient Harappan Civilization:

 Shifts in the monsoon pattern and changes in temperature may have begun the process of desertification.
 This eventually transformed the region into the arid steppe that it has remained for most of recorded history.
 There have also been rapid changes in types of pottery.
 These suggest a series of sudden waves of migrants into the region.
 It is possible that the Harappans were too weak militarily to prevent these incoming peoples from settling in or taking over their towns and cities.

-Also the Indus Valley civilization flourished between the time period from 3300 to 1700 BCE.
+Also, the Indus Valley civilization flourished between the time period from 3300 to 1700 BCE.
 It was started around 1900BCE that it began to decline.
 This resulted as people started leaving and the cities started to becoming deserts devoid of population.

 The latest research so conducted held that it was not Aryans, but monsoons, which were responsible for the demise of the Indus Valley Civilization.
-Due to the effect of monsoons over the past 10,000 years, it has been infered that a strong monsoon helped the civilization to grow.
+Due to the effect of monsoons over the past 10,000 years, it has been inferred that a strong monsoon helped the civilization to grow.
 Similarly, scanty monsoon might have also led to its decline.

 According to the Arabian Sea sediments and other geological studies, the monsoon began to weaken about 5,000 years ago.
 The dry spell lasted several hundred years.
 These could have even led people to abandon the Indus cities and move eastward into the Gangetic plain.
 This was because this area received higher rainfall than the northwestern part of the subcontinent.